yujiosaka/headless-chrome-crawler/README.md

 ### class: RedisCache

-Passing a `RedisCache` object to the [HCCrawler.connect()](#hccrawlerconnectoptions)'s `cache` options allows you to persist requested urls in Redis and prevents from requesting same urls in a distributed servers' environment.
+Passing a `RedisCache` object to the [HCCrawler.connect()](#hccrawlerconnectoptions)'s `cache` option allows you to persist requested urls in Redis and prevents from requesting same urls in a distributed servers' environment.
 It also works well with its `persistCache` option to be true.

 Its constructing options are passed to [NodeRedis's redis.createClient()](https://github.com/NodeRedis/node_redis#rediscreateclient)'s options.